rishabhriyal112/Ecommerce-Website/README.md

 ## Description

 Cosmos Store is a modern, feature-rich ecommerce platform built with React and Vite.
-It offers a seamless shopping experience with an intuitive interface, comprehensive product catalog, and smooth checkout process.
+It offers a seamless shopping experi ence with an intuitive interface, comprehensive product catalog, and smooth checkout process.
 The application is designed to be responsive, ensuring a consistent experience across all devices.

 ## Features